 Acquiring control of the 13 original colonies was imperative to the colonists who wanted stability for later generations.
 The land was plentiful, and provided much opportunity.
 Furthermore, the territory stretched all the way to the Mississippi, via the Ohio River, providing key trade routes.

 Culture within the colonies differed greatly.
 Each colony had various religions, races, and customs.
 Each colony and region had distinct economic purposes as well: farming, lumber, fishing, or business.
-Each colony had an important function in the initial founding and maintenance of the new United States.
-Their culture would rally around the idea of further expansion and success.
+They also had an important function in the initial founding and maintenance of the new United States.
+They would rally around the idea of further expansion and success.

 Explore Our Articles and Examples